michaelbaudino/nginx-letsencrypt-reverse-proxy/README.md

 3. Build with `docker build .`
 4. If other people might benefit your changes, please submit a pull request

+### Staging Let's Encrypt server

-> :bulb: The `--staging` switch can be appended to both `letsencrypt-install` and `letsencrypt-renew` commands for testing purposes: it retrieves certificates from the staging Let's Encrypt server to avoid reaching the production server rate limit.
+The `--staging` switch can be appended to both `letsencrypt-install` and `letsencrypt-renew` commands for testing purposes: it retrieves certificates from the staging Let's Encrypt server to avoid reaching the production server **rate limit**.

 The `letsencrypt-renew` command also takes an optional `--force-renew` switch (to renew certificates regardless their expiration date).

-> :bulb: Any valid `letsencrypt` or `certbot` switches can actually been appended to both `letsencrypt-install` and `letsencrypt-renew` commands: they will be passed as is.
-Check out [`letsencrypt` documentation](https://certbot.eff.org/docs/using.html) for more details.
+> :bulb: Any valid `letsencrypt` / `certbot` switches can actually been appended to both `letsencrypt-install` and `letsencrypt-renew` commands: they will be passed as is.
+Check out [`letsencrypt` / `certbot` documentation](https://certbot.eff.org/docs/using.html) for more details.

+### Internal network

+If your Docker host is on an internal network (behind a router, not directly connected to Internet), you will need to add a NAT rule to your router configuration to redirect traffic on port 80 from the outside world to your private IP address.

+Since the ACME protocol requires the use of port 80, there's no way to use another port.

 # License